5-year-old girl among 2 struck by stray bullets

 BRIDGEPORT, Connecticut (WABC) --Police in Connecticut are investigating after two people were hit by stray bullets, including a 5-year-old girl.

-The child, Arianna Sulaiman, was with family and cousins celebrating a birthday at a home on Colorado Avenue and Maplewood Avenue in Bridgeport.
+The child, Arianna Sulaiman, was with family and cousins celebrating a birthday at a home on Colorado Avenue and Maplewood Avenue in Bridgeport when gunfire rang out around 11 p.m.
+Sunday.

 She was taken to Yale-New Haven Hospital, where her father spent the night by her bedside.